 People who have sensitive skin, suffer from incontinence-related irritation, or frequently develop urinary tract infections should look for gentle wipes.
 Words like “alcohol-free” and “hypoallergenic” are reasonable indications that those wipes are suitable for those prone to infections and inflammation.

-Because Flushable Cleansing Wipes feature plant-based fibers, aloe vera, and vitamin E to soothe sensitive skin.
+Because Extra Large Cleansing Wipes are not flushable, but they feature plant-based fibers, aloe vera, and lanolin to soothe sensitive skin.
 They're free of parabens and dyes and engineered to meet the needs of people with incontinence.
-Learn more about our flushable wipes and order a pack today.
+Our wipes are designed to help soothe skin after incontinence and that means they're thicker and more durable than other brands.
+Dispose of these wipes in our disposal bags or in your bathroom trash.